Skip to main content

 Common Questions Answered

-How many employees did LTIMindtree add during the quarter, and what does this indicate?
+How many new employees did LTIMindtree add in the recent quarter?